Role Of A Speech Pathologist In Special Education

-Working with teachers, school officials and speech pathologists, you will agree upon a designated plan of action to achieve certain goals, which the SLP will then work towards with your child during their sessions together.
+Working with teachers, school officials, and speech pathologists, you will agree upon a designated plan of action to achieve individual goals, which the SLP will then work towards with your child during their sessions together.

-IEPS are uniquely created for each child’s specific set of needs– there is no standard goal to reach or plan to follow.
+IEP’s are uniquely created for each child’s specific set of needs– there is no standard goal to reach or plan to follow.
 Your child’s abilities concerning their condition will be taken into consideration first before an IEP can be finalized, and results will be communicated every step of the way.

 The school’s SLP is required to be present during the creation of an IEP, as their intimate working knowledge of the specific condition provides valuable insight into how the disorder should be managed and what outcome to expect from treatment.

 Getting the Help You Need

-If your child seems to be exhibiting behaviors that are not expected of their age group, seek specialized help; catching an issue early on gives your child a greater rate of success when it comes to learning later on.
+If your child seems to be exhibiting behaviors that are not expected of their age group, seek specialized help; catching an issue early on gives your child a higher rate of success when it comes to learning later on.

-Do not be afraid to ask for assistance regarding your child’s possible special needs, and remember to be patient and kind towards your child, as they are undoubtedly having a harder time than you can imagine.
+Do not be afraid to ask for assistance regarding your child’s possible special needs, and remember to be patient and kind towards your child, as they undoubtedly have a harder time than you can imagine.